-Diller, who acquired TripAdvisor in 2004, spun it off from Expedia Inc. (EXPE) last year into its own company.
+Diller, who acquired TripAdvisor in 2004, spun it off from Expedia Inc. (EXPE:US) last year into its own company.
 With today’s sale, he is giving himself more time for other things while staying on as a board member, Diller said in the statement.
 The move passes control to another billionaire entrepreneur, John Malone, who controls Liberty Interactive.

 “Ever since we acquired TripAdvisor in 2004, it’s been one of the smoothest and most trouble-free growth stories I’ve ever known,” Diller said.

 Shares of Newton, Massachusetts-based TripAdvisor jumped 6.6 percent to $40.91 at the close in New York, reaching the highest price since July.
 Liberty Ventures, the tracking stock within Liberty Interactive to which TripAdvisor common stock is attributed, rose less than 1 percent to $59.07.

 Diller owns more than 4.6 million shares and voting control of Expedia.
 Today’s transaction is a potential precursor for another deal where Malone would buy out Diller’s stake in Expedia, Chris Marangi, a portfolio manager at Gamco Investors Inc. (GBL:US) in Rye, New York, said in an interview.
 Expedia climbed 4 percent to $60.

 “There’s probably another shoe to drop here,” Marangi said.
 Malone will also be able to build a larger stake in TripAdvisor now that he has control, Marangi said.